 Dryer sheets often have harmful chemicals and are only good for a few uses.
-Wool dryer balls are made from natural fibers (unlike the petroleum-based plastic dryer balls) and help clothes to dry faster, thus cutting down on electricity.
+Wool dryer balls are made from natural fibers (unlike petroleum-based plastic dryer balls) and help clothes to dry faster, thus cutting down on electricity.
 If you miss having a scent, simply add a few drops of your favorite essential oil and air dry before tossing them in with clothes.

 Re-Think Toilet Paper